Portugal faces general strike in test of austerity

 Some economists fear Portugal may be pushed into seeking a second bailout from its European partners, but the centre-right government is betting that relative public apathy will help it impose painful spending cuts and policy reforms in order to drag the country out of its debt crisis.

-The second largest union, the UGT, is not backing Thursday’s strike and has signed up to labor market reforms that the strikers say will roll back hard-won workers’ rights.
+The second largest union, the UGT, is not backing Thursday’s strike and has signed up to labour market reforms that the strikers say will roll back hard-won workers’ rights.

 The UGT, which is allied to the opposition Socialist Party, has urged opponents of austerity to show restraint, warning that Portugal could descend into the kind of chaos seen in Greece.